FruVa/.github/.github/pull_request_template.md

 - [ ] This change requires a documentation update

 # Checklist

+Please remember that your PR is only valid if all of the below points are checked.

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code